KredeGC/BitStream/README.md

 // Flush the writer's remaining state into the buffer uint32_t num_bytes = writer.flush();

-// Create a reader, referencing the buffer and bytes written bit_reader reader(std::move(writer));
+// Create a reader by moving and invalidating the writer bit_reader reader(std::move(writer));

 // Read the value back